fegonfe/arm64v8challenge/README.md

 ```

 ### Big wheel keep on turning
 The challenge for python with ARM64 is that some packages are not available in wheel format.
 When you run `pip install package-name`, it actually downloads the source and compile it on your device.
 The [Numpy](https://www.numpy.org/) library, a well-known library used for scientific computing, is one example.
 It would not be a problem to allow the library to be compiled during the application build, but some libs take a lot of time to build.
-For example, numpy takes 20 minutes to build on a hosted agent ([Standard_DS2_v2](https://docs.microsoft.com/en-us/azure/virtual-machines/windows/sizes-general#dsv2-series)).
+For example, numpy takes between 20 to 25 minutes to build on a hosted agent ([Standard_DS2_v2](https://docs.microsoft.com/en-us/azure/virtual-machines/windows/sizes-general#dsv2-series)).
 This is where Artifacts feeds become handy.
 You can publish your packages to a feed and reuse them on as many applications as you need.
 But, there is a caveat for ARM64: you cannot use the python feed.
 If you try, you will receive this error:

     The input file name 'package-name-version-none-none-linux_aarch64.whl' contains an invalid platform part: 'linux_aarch64'.
 See the platform section of PEP 425 (and PEP 513 for Linux distributions) for more information.